mrott0397/week-1-challenges/README.md

 Week 1 Challenge

 ## User Story
-AS A marketing agency
+-AS a marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+-I WANT a codebase that follows accessibility standards -SO THAT our own site is optimized for search engines

 ## Acceptance Criteria
 GIVEN a webpage meets accessibility standards